AdobeDocs/marketo.en/help/marketo/product-docs/predictive-content/predictive-content-analytics-overview.md

 ## Top Content by Views {#top-content-by-views}

-##### Displays the top content pieces by number of views per the selected date range. {#displays-the-top-content-pieces-by-number-of-views-per-the-selected-date-range}
+Displays the top content pieces by number of views per the selected date range.

 ![](assets/new-6.png)

 ## Top Content by Conversion Rate {#top-content-by-conversion-rate}

-##### Displays the top converting content by conversion rate for the selected date range. {#displays-the-top-converting-content-by-conversion-rate-for-the-selected-date-range}
+Displays the top converting content by conversion rate for the selected date range.

 ![](assets/new-7.png)